Russian State Library: Russian State Library

 In 1992, the library was renamed the Russian State Library by president Boris Yeltsin.
 It's legal mandate as a national library is under the federal law "On Librarianship/On Library Affairs" passed in 1994.
 The national role of the library entails that it is a depository for state documents, for foreign documents, a library for the armed forces, and a hub of an inter-library system.
 The Russian State Library, even before it officially became a national library, had a certain degree of cooperation with the earlier version of the National Library of Russia, the M.Y.
 Saltykov-Shchedrin State Public Library of the Russian Soviet Federative Socialist Republic, functioning as a national library since 1795.
 Once Russian State Library also became a national library, the two national libraries laid out a cooperation framework in 1996 with regard to functions such as storage of legal deposits and addressing duplication.

 Reading rooms of the Leninka were organized by topic and format.
 Readers were required to have a suitable educational background.
 The elite as well as scholars used these.
 Under the national project 'Culture', the Russian State Library provides procedural assistance to developing libraries across the country.
 The library has also undertaken identification and documentation of "trophy" items in its holdings.
 A renovation of Pashkov House was completed in 2007.
 One of the main exhibition sites in recent times is the Ivanovo Hall.
 A permanent exhibit exists in the form of a book museum.
 The library holds events; for example in May 2019, Noize MC gave a lecture in the largest reading room and this was followed by other rap artists performing in front of the Marble Staircase at the entrance of the library.

+In 2021, the library was given the duties of the Russian Book Chamber (the now-former bibliographic agency of Russia) as a part of a consolidation and digitization effort.